sheeny72/RPiSandB/README.md

 It reads the EHZ (vertical geophone) channel of each station.

 Output Includes:
-A Section Plot of Station Traces,
+A Section Plot of Station Velocity Traces,
 A customised map of the area of the stations and the event/earthquake,

 This program can be used to plot a section across multiple local stations for a known earthquake,